rombrew/phobia/README.md

 There are several typical situations where PMC can be used.

 * Light electric transport as scooter or bicycle.
 The use of current control is preferred.
-Start with discrete hall sensors or use freewheling.
+Start with discrete Hall sensors or use freewheling.
 Control knobs are connected to analog inputs.
 * Aerial propeller drive for RC drones.
 The use of speed control is preferred.
   Start with forced control or HFI.
 Control through CAN network or RC servo